 Each of our product candidates is in development and will require additional clinical development; management of nonclinical, clinical, and manufacturing activities; regulatory approval; obtaining adequate manufacturing supply; building a commercial organization; significant marketing efforts; and reimbursement before we generate any significant revenue from commercial product sales, if ever.
 We have multiple programs that are currently in clinical studies.
 Three of our product candidates have advanced into pivotal studies, but such studies may not result in approval.
-For burosumab, we filed for conditional marketing authorization in the EU in late 2016 based on Phase 1/2 and Phase 2 data.
-This is our second application for regulatory approval of an investigational drug.
-There can be no assurance that we will be able to secure approval with the current filing, for the specified indications, or within projected time periods.
+For burosumab, we filed for conditional marketing authorization in the EU in late 2016 based on Phase 1/2 and Phase 2 data, and for vestronidase alpha, we filed a BLA in the United States and a MAA in the EU, both of which were accepted for review in the first half of 2017, based on Phase 3 data.
+There can be no assurance that we will be able to secure approval with the current filings, for the specified indications, or within projected time periods.
 For example, in November 2016, we withdrew our first filing application for regulatory approval that sought conditional marketing authorization in the EU for Ace-ER based on feedback received during the CHMP meeting indicating that the Phase 2 study was encouraging but did not provide a sufficient amount of evidence to support an approval at that time.
-Even if we obtain conditional approval, it may be withdrawn under certain circumstances.
-In addition, confirmatory clinical studies could be required and could fail to demonstrate sufficient safety and efficacy to obtain full approval.
+Even if we obtain regulatory approval, it may be withdrawn under certain circumstances.
+In addition, confirmatory clinical studies could be required for a conditional marketing authorization and could fail to demonstrate sufficient safety and efficacy to obtain full approval.